“We are what we repeatedly do, excellence, therefore is not an act but a habit.” – Aristotle

 Find ways to constantly do things that scare you to grow and become a better man.

-Do something every day to help someone else.
+So this week, do something to help someone else.

 The little things matter, you never know who is watching your good deed.

-Try to commit at least one random act of kindness every day.
+Try to commit at least one random act of kindness every day and you will be amazed by the man you become in the process.